WebFiori/docs/routing.md

 ## Grouping Routes

 One of the features of the router is the ability to group routes which share same part of the path.
-Suppose that w have 3 pages with following links:
+Suppose that there are 3 pages with following links:
 * `https://example.com/users`
 * `https://example.com/users/view-user/{user-id}`
 * `https://example.com/users/add-user`